Exception Processing

 nonmaskable interrupts.

-■ Worst-case latency—The value of the exception (interrupt) latency, assuming the
+■ Worst-case latency—The value of the exception (interrupt) latency, assuming

 maximum disabled time or maximum masked time, and assuming that the